cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 against these risks by adding additional controls on report submission, such as Client authentication and rate limits.

-VDAFs do not inherently provide differential privacy {{Dwo06}}.
-The VDAF approach to private measurement can be viewed as complementary to differential privacy, relying on non-collusion instead of statistical noise to protect the privacy of the inputs.
-It is possible that a future VDAF could incorporate differential privacy features, e.g., by injecting noise before the sharding stage and removing it after unsharding.
+VDAFs do not, on their own, provide differential privacy {{Dwo06}}.
+Depending on the distribution of the measurements, the aggregate result itself can still leak a significant amount of information about an individual measurement or the person that generated it.

 ## Requirements for the Verification Key